OpeningThe church is open daily from 9.00am.

 There is a strong link with Ilmington Church of England Primary School, which holds various services in the Church, and with various village organisations.

 The village contains 2 pubs.
 King George V broadcast his 1934 Christmas address from the manor in Ilmington, introduced by Walton Handy, a local shepherd and included the village choir and local bellringing.
 The Elizabethan poet Sir Thomas Overbury was born just to the south of the village.
 Morris Dancing is an intergal part of the village, and Sam Bennett (a famous morris dancer) is buried in the churchyard.

-For our worship see the weekly newsletter and and the magazine on the website
+For our worship see the magazine on the website

 If you'd prefer to navigate using Google Maps please use the button below